Discover Academic Excellence in Our Online Counseling Courses

 Three Paths:

-Each program is 60 credit hours and includes:
+Each program path is 60 credit hours and includes:

-- Practicum (3 credits) will require 100 clock hours at a school or CMHC site placement over two minimesters (an average of 8 hours per week on-site for each 7.5-week minimester), plus 1 to 2 hours per week of synchronous class/supervision time with faculty.
+• Practicum (3 credits) will require 100 clock hours at a school or CMHC site placement over two minimesters (an average of 8-10 hours per week for each 7.5-week minimester) and attendance at weekly synchronous class meetings with faculty.

-- Internship (2 courses, 6 credits) will require a total of 600 hours over four minimesters (an average of 18 hours per week on-site for each 7.5-week minimester), plus 1 to 2 hours per week of synchronous class/supervision time with faculty.
+• Internship (2 courses, 6 credits) will require a total of 600 hours over four minimesters (an average of 18 hours per week on-site for each 7.5-week minimester), and attendance at regularly scheduled synchronous class meetings with faculty.

-Complete the program in as few as 17 minimesters (7.5 weeks each).
+Complete the program in as few as 17 minimesters.
+Minimesters are 7.5 weeks each, and there are two minimesters in the timeframe of a more traditional semester.
 You can start classes in August, January or May.

 William & Mary Master of Education in Counseling Curriculum